 - Michael Jackson – Don’t Stop ‘Til You Get Enough

 I did not notice any degradation in bass quality, but did notice some minor improvements in clarity with several instruments in the mids and highs.

 One last thing to mention is that the absence of the foam did not introduce any sibilance.
 There’s just a tiny bit more sparkle.

 There’s no doubt that the HD58X is an amazing headphone and is a great alternative to the more expensive HD660S.
 You get the same build quality and familiar looks as the rest of the HD6XX family at a fraction of the price.

 Sure, you won’t get the premium packaging, instead you get a very cheap and uninspiring carton box.
 It’s an economical decision as it keeps the price down.
 And honestly, how many times have you admired the packaging of those expensive headphones?
 For me, these boxes quickly disappear somewhere in a closet.

 If you’re eager to see what a more serious headphone sounds like, but you’re not quite ready to shell out $500, the Sennheiser HD58X is a steal at only $149.
-I own the HD650 and although they sound a bit different from each other, I cannot honestly say the HD650 is better than the HD58X and vice versa!
+I own the HD650 and although they sound a bit different from each other, I honestly cannot say the HD650 is better than the HD58X and vice versa!